-Style Use BOLD Bold uppercase is used for all command names (OPENVM SHELL) exce commands, statements (CLINKNAME), and references to a key that you press (ENTER). bold Bold lowercase is used for shell commands (make). variable Lowercase italics is used to indicate a variable.
-VARIABLE Uppercase italics is used to indicate a shell environment variable. example font Example font is used to indicate file specifications (.profile, XEDIT PROFILE), directory names (/usr/lib/nls/charmap), and verbatim user input.
+Style Use BOLD Bold uppercase is used for all command names (OPENVM SHELL) except the shell commands, statements (CLINKNAME), and references to a key that you would press (ENTER). bold Bold lowercase is used for shell commands (make). variable Lowercase italics is used to indicate a variable.
+VARIABLE IABLE Uppercase italics is used to indicate a shell environment variable. example font Example font is used to indicate file specifications (.profile, XEDIT PROFILE), directory names (/usr/lib/nls/charmap), and verbatim user input.